mucahit-keles/mysql2-wrapper-ts/README.md

 # mysql2-wrapper-ts
-A mysql2 wrapper written in TypeScript for the sake of simplicity and convenience
+A mysql2 wrapper written in TypeScript featuring a singleton database connection and a more convenient interface